ktaylor63/southeast/site/content/law-enforcement.md

 - **When** did it happen?
 Date and time are very important.

 Do not attempt to stop a crime yourself.
 Be safe and be a good witness.
 You can call anonymously — or work with officers as a confidential informant — but the sooner you contact us, the faster we can respond, gather evidence and catch the criminals.

+## Reward program

+The U.S. Fish and Wildlife Service is authorized to pay rewards for information or assistance that leads to an arrest, a criminal conviction, civil penalty assessment, or forfeiture of seized property.
+Payment of rewards is the discretion of the Service and is linked to specific federal wildlife laws.
+The amount of any reward we may pay is commensurate with the information or assistance received.
+Please discuss the possibility of receiving a reward with the Service personnel receiving your information or assistance.

 ## Importing and exporting wildlife